JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 ## Using Snapshot versions

-If you want to use a snapshot version (nightly build), first add the snapshot repository and change the version to 0.1-SNAPSHOT:
+If we want to use a snapshot version (nightly build), we need to add the snapshot repository and change the version to 0.1-SNAPSHOT:

 ``` groovy
 buildscript {